'Sesame Street' comforts children displaced by Syrian war

 Production is based in the Jordanian capital Amman, with input from writers and performers from across the region.
 Dialects will be diversified, from Jordanian to Saudi.

 “We know a lot about children and children’s development and what’s needed.
 But we always want to learn from people on the ground,” said Westin.
 “We know that when children can see themselves, identify with these characters and when they can relate to the story lines, we are the most effective.”

 Targeted for children ages 3-8, the show will steer clear of the larger political, social or religious issues.
 “To the best of our ability we are not making political statements,” Westin said.

 “The spirit behind ‘Sesame Street’ has always been it doesn’t matter if you have purple fur or yellow fur,” said Scott Cameron, a two-time Emmy Award-winning producer who serves as executive producer of the new show.
 “It’s a place where children can feel safe and supported and where real things are tackled — like fear of the dark, frustration or loneliness.
 We try to always do it with comedy alongside the heartfelt.”

-The show is at the center of a wider push together with the International Rescue Committee that includes direct services, including home visits, classrooms and health clinics, all enhanced by Sesame materials like storybooks, puzzles, games and videos.
+The show is at the center of a wider push that includes direct services, including home visits, classrooms and health clinics, all enhanced by Sesame materials like storybooks, puzzles, games and videos.
 One episode, for example, will show Jad terrified of going to the doctor and then will explore that fear.

 “It’s more than a TV show.
 It’s a massive intervention,” said Cameron.
 “It’s a world where children and their families can feel safe and secure.
 And it’s a world where the media content is meant to be a portal into a fuller, broader set of humanitarian assistance.”